Tony Christiansen: The Successful Business

 In the book about his life, Race You to the Top, Christiansen described his performance in school as "having artistic talent but never very academic".

-While at school, Christiansen worked part-time doing signwriting jobs on stockcars and the same for Woolworths.
+While at school, Christiansen worked part-time doing signwriting jobs on stockcars, with the Woolworths supermarket chain being among the clients.
 These credentials later led to a job as a ticket writer in New World (supermarket).
 At the same time, he also worked for the Tauranga Museum where he learned many new skills.

 Christiansen tried applying for jobs with signwriting companies but his numerous attempts failed.
 He eventually hassled Lance Styles, the owner of Commercial Signs, enough to land a job.
 Within 3 months, he had proven himself and impressed Styles who made him foreman.

 Christiansen later left Commercial Signs.
 In 1985, he returned and took a stake in the company.
 In 1995, he bought over the rest of the shareholding and became the sole owner of the company.
 For the next 2 years, he turned it into one of the largest commercial signwriting business in New Zealand and sold it in 1997 to begin his career as a professional speaker.

 Christiansen won the race at Baypark Speedway.